 Get cool, get wet on the Bogue Chitto, popular for tubing your cares away.
 Several operators, including Louisiana River Adventures and the Bogue Chitto Tubing Center offer tubing trips including tube rental, life vests, and shuttles.
 Some rent special tubes for ice chests, too.
 Great fun for families and groups of friends.

 Families love the little sandy beach along the Lake Pontchartrain shoreline in Mandeville’s Fontainebleau State Park.
 The calm, shallow water is perfect for small children.
 Also on the grounds of the 2,800-acre park are the ruins of an 1829 sugar mill, trails, camping areas, a lodge and many large and lovely oak trees.
 Park admission is $3 per person, free for seniors 62+ and children 3 and under.
 Head to the East side of Lakeshore drive, parallel to Lake Pontchartrain in Mandeville, to discover the ideally located sandy beach to enjoy the sunset or catch some rays as the kids hangout on the playground.
+And in Slidell, check out the powdery sand of Northshore Beach, great for family picnics with its two pavilions and picnic tables.

 St. Tammany Parish is home to a baker’s dozen of fishing charters, offering adventures out on lakes Borgne and Pontchartrain and in the fish-rich waters of the Rigolets.
 Catch redfish, speckled trout and triple-tail with knowledgeable pros who take you where the fish are biting.
 Most charters leave out of Slidell, on the east side of the parish.